The heat in Rome in summer is normal. In some years it gets very hot as early as mid-June, in other years not until the end of July.

 Castel Gandolfo

-Another nice destination is Castel Gandolfo.
-Here is the summer residence of the popes.
-Pope Francis has decided to stay in Rome during the summer and so the palace and the gardens can now be visited.
+Another beautiful destination is Castel Gandolfo.
+This is the summer residence of the Popes.
+Pope Francis has decided to stay in Rome for the summer, so the palace and gardens can be visited.

-Castel Gandolfo lies on a volcanic cone.
-In the center of the cone lies Lake Albano, where you can swim well.
-There are several bathing establishments and lakeside restaurants.
+Castel Gandolfo is located on a volcanic cone with Lake Albano, which is great for swimming.
+There are several bathing establishments and restaurants on the lake.

-A very romantic, very exclusive restaurant in Castel Gandolfo is Pagnanelli.
-You can eat very elegantly overlooking the lake and then go down to the basement for a drink after dinner.
+A very romantic and exclusive restaurant in Castel Gandolfo is Pagnanelli.
+You can dine very elegantly with a view of the lake and go down to the cellar for a grappa after dinner.

-Public Transport: Train from Termini Central Station direction Albano Laziale to Castel Gandolfo Station.
-The Castel Gandolfo train station is on half way down to the lake and up to the city of Castel Gandolfo.
+Public transportation: From Termini Central Station take the Albano Laziale line to Castel Gandolfo station.
+The station is halfway between the lake and Castel Gandolfo.

 More information about Castel Gandolfo